top of page

 Family Fun Day: Birds, Bees & Blooms!

-Stop by for a child-friendly pollinator crafts & activities, including storytime, and a “Little Roots” family sing with Diana Hansen of 317 Main Community Music Center.
+Child-friendly pollinator crafts & activities, including storytime, and a “Little Roots” family sing with Diana Hansen of 317 Main Community Music Center.
 Get your hands dirty planting native perennials along the river’s edge in an area recently cleared of invasive plant species, to help restore your community park.

 Saturday, May 18, 9-11am